sikt-no/graphitron/README.md

 Mutations that should not be generated should have the **notGenerated** directive set.

 ### Mutation services
 More complex cases are supported through the **service** directive.
-It points to a class in the [enum](#special-code-references-to-be-removed) in the POM XML, which should contain a method with the same name as the mutation field name (to be changed soon).
-The right method is found through reflection by comparing the names and the number of parameters the method has.
+It points to a class [entry](#code-references) in the POM XML.
+The method is either specified through the directive or assumed to be the same as the field name.
 The directive invokes the creation of code that calls the specified class, rather than generating a query automatically.
 This allows the use of multiple record types at once, more complex return types and a certain level of exception handling.